kala13x/magtisun/README.md

 ###Dependencies
 Make sure you have [curl development library](https://github.com/bagder/curl) installed on your computer to compile magtisun.

-###API Usage
+###Standalone Library and API Usage
+#####LibMagtiSun - Version: 1.0.2 Snapshot BUILD 31
-If you want to implement this library in another C/C++ project, you need only two files:
+You can implement this library in another C/C++ project.
+You can copy files from libmagtisun directory and compile it by yourself.
 ```
-libmagtisun.c
-libmagtisun.h
+cd libmagtisun
+make
 ```
-Just put this files in your project directory and include header file in your application and you will be able to use those functions which are defined in header file.
-Also please make sure that you are compiling and linking libmagtisun.c while compiling your project.
+Just include header file in your application and you will be able to use those functions which are defined in header file.
+Also please make sure that you are linking libmagtisun.so shared library while compiling your project.

 You can see examples in Makefile and magtisun.c files to see how to compile correctly and use functions from libmagtisun.

 You can see API documentation in libmagtisun.h file.
-Each function is fully documented.
+Each function has detailed documentations.

 ###Simple CLI interface